-Interest is payable on the £134m subordinated convertible loan note, due 2008 held by Rentokil Initial plc at a fixed rate of 5.25% per annum (£7.0m annually) and also includes a further annual non-cash charge of approximately £0.6m representing the amortisation over the life of the loan note of the difference between its fair value at date of issue and its £134m redemption value.
+Interest is payable on the £134m subordinated convertible loan note, due 2008, held by Rentokil Initial plc at a fixed rate of 5.25% per annum (£7.0m annually) and also includes a further annual non-cash charge of approximately £0.6m representing the amortisation over the life of the loan note of the difference between its fair value at date of issue and its £134m redemption value.
 Rentokil Initial plc agreed in May 2003 to defer receipt of the semi-annual interest payments due on this facility commencing with the payment due on 31 March 2003 until the earlier of the date on which the Company's secured bank facility is refinanced and 31 January 2005.
 This interest will, however, continue to be accrued in the accounts.

-Exceptional interest costs in 2003 comprise the 1% default interest payment discussed above together with the fees payable in March and April to certain members of the bank group.
+Exceptional interest costs in 2003 comprise the 1% default interest payment discussed above together with the fees paid in March and April to certain members of the bank group.
 Exceptional interest costs in the previous year comprised variation fees payable in connection with the covenant amendments agreed in that year.

-(Loss)/profit before exceptional items, goodwill amortisation, prior year BET lease impact and tax

-Reflecting the reduction in divisional profit, there was a loss for the year before exceptional items, goodwill and tax of £1.8m (2002 - profit of £27.1m before the prior year BET lease impact of £1.8m).
-This loss is stated after applying the new estimation method for self insured costs (see exceptional items below).
+(Loss)/profit before exceptional items, goodwill amortisation, prior year BET lease impact and tax method for self insured costs (see exceptional items below).
 Application of the new estimation method increased the provisions made for self insured costs in the current year by £2.7m meaning that a profit of £0.9m before exceptionals and goodwill amortisation would have been reported had the estimation basis not been changed.